rhomobile/rhomobile-docs/eb/en/edge/api/keycapture.md

 ####Type
 <span class='text-info'>STRING</span>
 ####Description
-Specifies a key which, when pressed, will navigate to the start page as defined in the RhoElements configuration.
+Specifies a key which, when pressed, will navigate to the start page as defined in the config.xml file.
 Set to 'Disabled' to prevent this behavior.
 ####Params
 <p><strong>Default:</strong> Disabled</p>
 ####Access